gumaerc-testorg/16.01-fall-2005/content/pages/thermo-propulsion/reflective_memo_from_fall_2000.md

 I took several actions intended to improve learning.
 These are discussed in greater detail below.
 Implementation of all of these new elements produced an unsustainable workload for me.
 I am hopeful that the next time around things will be easier.

-a) I put all my lecture notes on the [web]({{< baseurl >}}/pages/thermo-propulsion).
+a) I put all my lecture notes on the {{% resource_link 05b2ba63-43e4-3028-bad4-cdf50e0b363a "web" %}}.
 Reviewing these notes will provide a good overview of both the subject content and the teaching methods.

 b) I added sections to the notes for areas of difficulty identified in last year's mud cards (enthalpy, shaft work vs. flow work, and frame dependence of stagnation quantities).